RazrFalcon/resvg/README.md

 - The library must not panic.
 Any panic should be considered a critical bug and reported.
   There are only few methods that can produce a panic.
-- The core library structure (see above) does not use any `unsafe`, but since all backends are implemented via FFI, we are stuck with the `unsafe` anyway.
+- The core library structure (see above) does not use any `unsafe`, but since all backends are implemented via FFI, we are stuck with `unsafe` anyway.

 ## License